 The more eyes on your videos, the more support for your cause.

-Word-of-mouth and peer-to-peer marketing are like the secret sauce in your nonprofit marketing strategy.
+Word-of-mouth and peer-to-peer marketing is a effective marketing strategy for non profit organization.
 When your supporters talk about the great work your nonprofit organization is doing, it carries a weight no ad campaign can match.

 Encourage your leadership team and recurring donors to share their stories and experiences.
 This personal endorsement can significantly boost your credibility and attract new financial support.